DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Stretch Your Toes to Soothe Sore Feet

-You’ve been walking all day through the streets in Buenos Aires, London, or Bangkok—it’s no wonder your feet are silently complaining!
+You’ve been walking all day through the streets in Buenos Aires, London, or Bangkok, it’s no wonder your feet are silently complaining!
 Heels, especially, can cause pain in the ligaments and tendons of your ankles, and you may need to soothe your sore feet from walking all day.

 Take a seat and perform a gentle, two-minute stretch starting from the tip of your toes.
 Once you’re done, push your feet high up against a wall to get a full, long stretch.
 This practical trick works wonders if your feet hurt from walking.

-While another reader suggests, “Elevating your feet above your head at about a 30% angle at night.
-You can use a suitcase or something similar to prop your feet up on while you read or sleep.
+One reader says, “I love using these toe stretchers for a deeper stretch!”
+While another suggests, “Elevating your feet above your head at about a 30% angle at night.
+You can use your suitcase or something similar to prop your feet up on while you read or sleep.
 It allows the feet to heal better and reduces swelling.”

 You can also use a tennis ball or small hard object to roll under your foot, if your feet hurt after walking.
 Make sure to get the sides and tops of your feet along the ankles.
 There are tiny muscles and fascia that tighten up and can be broken up and released with rolling pressure for foot pain relief.